 The Torah records a peculiar exchange that took place immediately prior to the Akeidah, the Binding of Isaac.
 Before commanding Abraham to offer up his beloved son Is God called out to Abraham, “Abraham!”

-And Abraham responded, “Here I am.”
-(Gen. 22:1)
+And Abraham responded, “Here I am” (Gen. 22:1).

-For example, after the sin of the Golden Calf, God made Moses a remarkable offer.
-God suggested that the Jewish people would be replaced and rebuilt through Moses’ children.
-Moses, however, rejected this opportunity for self-advancement at the expense of the people out of hand.
+For example, after the Sin of the Golden Calf, God made Moses a remarkable offer.
+God suggested that the Jewish people be replaced by Moses’ descendants.
+Moses, however, immediately rejected this opportunity for self-advancement at the expense of the people.
 “Please forgive their sin,” Moses responded.
 “And if not, then erase me from Your book which You have written” (Ex.
 32:32).

-Including the deep-felt desire, answered miraculously in old age, of fathering a son.
-A son worthy of following the unique spiritual path his father had forged.
+Abraham responded to God’s call, saying, “Hineini.” — “I am here.”
+I am here, inside myself.
+I have concentrated myself inwards, to fully experience all of my private needs, wants, and aspirations — including the deep-felt desire, answered miraculously in old age, of fathering a son.
+A son worthy of continuing the unique spiritual path his father had forged.

-(Adapted from Olat Re’iyah vol. I, p.
+(Sapphire from the Land of Israel.
+Adapted from Olat Re’iyah vol. I, p.
 85)

 Illustration image: The Sacrifice of Isaac.
 Rembrandt, 1635